-The more the merrier!
+This training is for Saskatchewan and New-Brunswick residents.
 We aim to include the full team of staff, parents, and others who influence the children.
 A Healthy Start training workshop likes to include:

 - Childcare directors and home childcare providers: come see what Healthy Start is all about and what this program will look like in your centre/home.

 - Educators and teachers: no matter your target age group, we have information that can be useful to you.

 - Cooks: Healthy Start provides simple and tasty ideas for healthy menus that children will love!

 - Parent board members: you play an important role in supporting your centre’s commitment to the Healthy Start program, such as by including physical activity and healthy eating in childcare centre policy.

 - Community Support: We encourage key individuals in your community, like public health nutritionists, recreation therapists, or school nutrition workers to attend.
 Anyone that can support health and wellness in your centre or school is welcome!

 Healthy Start Online covers the same material as an in-person training workshop.
 It is a 6-hour accredited course in early childhood education, offered through the University of Moncton.
 By completing the course participants can receive continuing education credits that can be applied to an Early Childhood Education Certification.
 In addition, practitioners can take short booster webinars for supplemental learning.
 All courses provide a certificate of participation upon completion.

 For more information on Healthy Start Online, or to sign up for the course or webinars please refer to the Get Trained section.

 Healthy Start for Families is a health and wellness program for you and your children ages 0-5 years (siblings are welcome).